 What is Omeprazole?

-Omeprazole is a standard drug that is used to provide cure when there is an excessive amount of acid in the stomach.
+It is a standard drug that is used to provide cure when there is an excessive amount of acid in the stomach.
 It is taken to treat certain conditions such as gastric and duodenal ulcers, erosive esophagitis as well as gastroesophageal reflux disease (GERD).
-GERD is a type of condition when there is an acid reflux in the stomach and the acid goes back up into the esophagus.
+GERD is a type of condition when there is an acid reflux in the stomach and it goes back up into the esophagus.

 It is classified as a proton pump inhibitor.
 These are commonly found on the lining of the stomach.
 They are used by the cells they are in to manufacture acid in the stomach.
 The end result of the medication stems from its ability to restrain the proton pumps movement.
 In the end, this action produces less amount of acid in the stomach.

 Excess stomach acid may result to symptoms of indigestion.
-This is the ultimate purpose of Omeprazole.
 Eventually, it prevents the flowback of the excess acid into the food pipe.
 This is the action that prevents heartburn from happening.
-Anybody with acid reflux knows how painful heartburn is.
-The prevention of the reflux action allows the esophagus or foodpipe to recuperate from previous episodes.
+Anybody with reflux knows how painful heartburn is.
+The prevention of the reflux action allows the esophagus or food pipe to recuperate from previous episodes.

-Peptic ulcers have a chance to heal faster with the help of Omeprazole because of its ability to reduce stomach acid.
+Peptic ulcers have a chance to heal faster because of its ability to reduce acidity.
 It works well with antibiotics that kill the H pylori bacteria in the stomach by creating a cleaner lining.
 With a clean lining, antibiotics can zero in easily on the bacteria.

 How fast does it start working?